kumbulanit/t-sql/tech company/untitled/Module 18 - Implementing Transactions/Lab_Implementing_Transactions.md

 -- Verify core table data
 SELECT 'Table Verification' AS CheckType,
-       'Employees' AS TableName, COUNT(*) AS RecordCount FROM Employees WHERE IsActive = 1
+       'Employees' AS TableName, COUNT(*) AS RecordCount FROM Employees e WHERE IsActive = 1
 UNION ALL
-SELECT 'Table Verification', 'Departments', COUNT(*) FROM Departments WHERE IsActive = 1 UNION ALL
+SELECT 'Table Verification', 'Departments', COUNT(*) FROM Departments d WHERE IsActive = 1 UNION ALL
-SELECT 'Table Verification', 'Projects', COUNT(*) FROM Projects WHERE IsActive = 1 UNION ALL
+SELECT 'Table Verification', 'Projects', COUNT(*) FROM Projects p WHERE IsActive = 1 UNION ALL
 SELECT 'Table Verification', 'Orders', COUNT(*) FROM Orders WHERE IsActive = 1 UNION ALL